SALVATION: FIVE (EXCERPT OF THREE DEATHS AND THREE RESURRECTIONS: VOLUME ONE)

 If we are willing to follow the man with the line in his hand (the Holy Spirit), He will lead us into deeper waters.

-Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Ghost; (Titus 3:5)
+not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit, (Titus 3:5)

 Little ponds of water on the beach are stagnant until the tide comes in and the ponds are renewed by the water from the ocean.
 Each human being is as a stagnant, dead pond until the Holy Spirit breathes the breath of life into him during the first step of salvation.